Tutorial Gateway

 Head and Tail Functions in R Data Frame

-The following functions are the very useful functions supported by the Data Frame.
-If your data is too big and you want to extract the top-performing records, then you can use these functions
+If your records are too big and you want to extract the top-performing records, then you can use these Data Frame functions

 Id <- c(1:10)